Karfroth/ProgrammingAssignment2/README.md

 ### Introduction

-This repo is containing script for second programming assignment of "R Programming" class of Coursera. cachematrix.R script is modified script from offered source code.
+This repo is containing script for second programming assignment of `R Programming` class of Coursera.
+`cachematrix.R` script is modified script from offered source code.
 Offered source code is written below.
-Also, You can read "README_Original.md" file to read original readme.
+Also, You can read `README_Original.md` file to read original readme.

 ### Example: Caching the Mean of a Vector